TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ### 0.3.41β
 * More fixes.
     * Adds Relic of Termination, with temp VFX.
+    * Added a new icon for Executioner's alt primary by goodguy#3899.
+Thank you!
     * RiskyMod compatability for Droid Head.
     * Droid Head will no longer spawn void infestors.
     * Fixed VFX for Relic of Force.